public-awesome/docs/guides/stargaze-studio/interact-with-a-collection/execute-messages.md

 * **Airdrop Tokens**

-Takes a TXT file that contains Stargaze addresses and airdrops a token for each address.
+Takes a CSV file that contains Stargaze addresses and airdrops a token for each address.

-The expected file is a simple .txt file where each line consists of one Stargaze address.
+The expected file is a simple .csv file where each line consists of one Stargaze address then a comma followed by the number of tokens to airdrop.
 The file should look like the following:

 ```
-stars1arkrg6nydm9k6d2hwzn9rdqtjtfes58hfqhena
+stars1arkrg6nydm9k6d2hwzn9rdqtjtfes58hfqhena, 3
-stars1d90w4s4pcup6qceyrvckj35zwwy2j4u2rqa43t
+stars1d90w4s4pcup6qceyrvckj35zwwy2j4u2rqa43t, 1
 ```

 * **Burn Remaining Tokens**